ProjectsGm2/Gm2-Wordpress-Suite/README.md

 Select multiple terms to generate AI SEO titles and descriptions in bulk then apply the suggestions with one click.

+Use the checkboxes **Only terms missing SEO Title** and **Only terms missing Description** to limit the list to terms missing those fields.
+The plugin remembers your selections.

 By default this page requires the `manage_categories` capability.
 Developers can override the required capability using the following filter: